 - Slice the ginger thinly and salt the slices.

 - Leave salted ginger slices in a bowl for about 1 hour.

 - Dry the ginger slices with paper towels and put them in a sterilized, heat-resistant container or jar.

-- Mix rice vinegar and sugar in a pan and bring to a boil until the strong vinegar aroma has evaporated.
+- Mix the rice vinegar and sugar in a pan and bring to a boil until the strong vinegar aroma has evaporated.

 - Drain the slices in a sieve and let them cool by placing them on a paper towel in a single layer.
 Pickled ginger changes its color to light pink.
 (If you are using old ginger, it might not turn pink naturally.)

-- With clean hands, squeeze the liquid out of the slices and place them in the jar.
+- With clean hands, squeeze the liquid out of the slices and place them in a jar.
 Cover the jar and store it in the refrigerator.
 The pickled ginger will last in the refrigerator for up to 1 year.